bemer/lts-workshop/04-DeployFargate/README.md

 This tutorial will walk you through a web application deployment using AWS Fargate.
 The application is called Scorekeep, which is a RESTful web API.
 It's written in Java and uses Spring to provide a HTTP interface for creation, users and game sessions management.
 It consists in two parts: the Scorekeep API and a front-end web app that consumes it.

-> We didn't developed this application.
+> We are not the owners of this application.
 If you want to get more information about it, you can see the original repository at: https://github.com/awslabs/eb-java-scorekeep/.

 After concluding this tutorial, you will have a serverless application running in AWS Fargate.